manorajesh/pyprism/proposal.md

 Key features of the project include:

 - **3D Object Rendering:** Ability to render primative 3D objects like planes and cubes.
+Also be able to import `.obj` files.
 - **3D Modeling:** Ability to create and manipulate 3D objects in a 3D space.
 - **Interactive Camera Control:** Users can navigate/interact with the 3D space using the keyboard and mouse.
 - **Path-Traced Renderer:** Realistic lighting simulation.